 Students in the Martha H. Fleer Center must request a review of their progress toward graduation.
 To be eligible to receive this review, students must have officially declared all majors/minors; have senior status; and plan to complete their graduation requirements within three semesters.
 The Registrar's Office will review the student's progress toward completion of degree and send needed information, via email, to both the student and the adviser.
-The graduation application should be completed and returned to the Registrar's Office.
-The Registrar's Office will not accept the graduation application unless a senior review has been requested and completed.
+The senior letter is provided as a service to assist in tracking the student's progress towards graduation; however, it is ultimately the student's responsibility to ensure that all graduation requirements have been met.
 If the planned graduation date changes, it is up to the student to inform the Registrar's Office.
 Senior reviews will be provided only once.